Tamorley Thomas

-Tamorley "Ziggy" Thomas (born 28 July 1983, in St. John's) is an Antiguan footballer who formerly played for Antigua Barracuda FC in the USL Professional Division.
+Tamorley "Ziggy" Thomas (born 28 July 1983) is an Antiguan footballer who formerly played for Antigua Barracuda FC in the USL Professional Division.

 Club career

 Thomas played club football for Hoppers in the Antigua and Barbuda Premier Division from 2002 to 2010.
 He won the CTV Warriors' Cup with the Hoppers in 2005, and played in the CFU Club Championship in 2005 and 2006/07.

 On April 8, 2011, Thomas signed with Antigua Barracuda FC in the USL Professional Division.
 He made his debut for the Barracudas on April 17, 2011, in the team's first competitive game, a 2–1 loss to the Los Angeles Blues, and had the honor of scoring his team's first ever competitive goal.